 Proposition 1 indicates that, if conforming to the social norm is sufficiently important, the distance between a user's total number of ratings and the total number of ratings of the median user at time t+1 is no greater than the distance at time t when the newsletter was released.
 In other words, we expect the distribution to be tighter after the release of the median rating information.
-If we were to model the process using Bernheim's signalling model, part (c) of Proposition 1 would include both the separating and the pooling equilibria.
 Together, Lemma 1 and Proposition 1 provide a theoretical benchmark for the data analysis of our Rating Info treatment.